raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the client MUST take action to keep the DSO session alive.
 To keep the DSO session alive the client MUST send a DSO Keepalive message (see {{keepalive}}).
-A DSO Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.
+A DSO Keepalive message exchange resets only the keepalive timer, not the inactivity timer.

 If a client disconnects from the network abruptly, without cleanly closing its DSO session,